752963e64/752963e64/README.md

 ```
-I'm self taught engeener in system and network programming with different languages,
+I'm self taught engineer in system and network programming with different languages,
 operating systems since the 2000 era.
 Meanwhile I did website prototypes from the ground up,
 with and without HTTP server from scratch.
 Few years ago I started to have interest in game dev.
 So makes me a good generalist.
 I read binary/source code like books.